uchicago-dsi/cluster-advisory-committee/documents/cluster_purchasing_policies.md

 There are a number of different factors that effect the lifecycle of any purchase as well as the associated priority policies.

+* Usage Duration: We will continue to operate GPUs in our cluster as long as they do not experience a fatal malfunction.
+This commitment is in line with our goal to maximize the utility of our resources while ensuring effective support for research needs.

+* End of Life Policy: The retirement of any GPU model from our cluster will align with NVIDIA's end-of-life policies for that particular model.
+We will proactively monitor these guidelines to ensure our hardware remains current and supported.

-Duration of Access:
+### Duration of Access for Grants with a Defined Timeline:

-Investors who meet the investment requirements will receive priority access to the hardware they fund for the duration of the grant.
+* Access Duration: Investors who meet the investment requirements will receive priority access to the hardware they fund for the duration of the grant.

+* Maximum Priority Duration: The general rule is a maximum of five years of priority access to be provided as this roughly aligns with hardware generations.
+If there are specific concerns about this timeline then additional terms can be discussed, but it may require specific hardware to be purchased.

-Handling Grants without a Defined Timeline
+### Handling Grants without a Defined Timeline

 * Default Allocation: Grants without a specified timeline will have a default allocation period of three years.
 Extensions require discussion and agreement.